Prep: 15 min. + chilling Bake: 20 min./batch + cooling

 Preheat oven to 325°.
 Cream butter and brown sugar until light and fluffy, 5-7 minutes.
 Add 3-3/4 cups flour; mix well.
 Turn dough onto a floured surface; knead for 5 minutes, adding enough remaining flour to form a soft dough.

-Roll to 1/2-in. thickness.
-Cut into 3x1-in. strips.
-Place 1 in. apart on ungreased baking sheets.
-Prick with fork.
+Separate cookies and place 1 in. apart on ungreased baking sheets.
 Bake until cookies are lightly browned, 20-25 minutes.
-Cool.
+Transfer to wire racks to cool completely.

 Chilling the dough is our #1 secret to making the best shortbread!
 Chilling allows the dough to rest and hydrate.
 It also firms up the butter, making the dough easy to slice into rectangles prior to baking.
 We recommend chilling the dough in the fridge for 20 to 30 minutes.